RosettaCommons/documentation/application_documentation/utilities/torsional-potential-corrections.md

 A text file containing the individual fragment scores (to be used as input for the final step).

-**Note:** This step is very time consuming; it is recommended to run this on many processors, by generating many fragment libraries in step one, and parallelizing this step.
-The the resulting score files may be concatenated together.
+**Note:** This step is very time consuming; it is recommended to run this on many processors, by generating multiple fragment libraries in step one and running this step in parallel on the libraries.
+The resulting score files may then be concatenated together.

 ### 3) apply the corrections and write a new torsional library